 Cyberbullying and the imposter syndrome

 The other big danger that comes from kids communicating more indirectly is that it has gotten easier to be cruel.
-“Kids text all sorts of things that you would never in a million years contemplate saying to anyone’s face,” says Dr. Donna Wick, a clinical and developmental psychologist who runs Mind to Mind Parent.
+“Kids text all sorts of things that you would never in a million years contemplate saying to anyone’s face,” says Dr. Donna Wick, a clinical and developmental psychologist.
 She notes that this seems to be especially true of girls, who typically don’t like to disagree with each other in “real life.”

 “You hope to teach them that they can disagree without jeopardizing the relationship, but what social media is teaching them to do is disagree in ways that are more extreme and do jeopardize the relationship.
 It’s exactly what you don’t want to have happen,” she says.